-Ask a boxing trainer when someone should start learning the finer points of The Sweet Science and he might point to Muhammad Ali, who first laced up the gloves when he was 12, or Manny Pacquiao, who was sparring when he was 14.
-But Montreal’s Shakeel Phinn never thought seriously about pugilism until he was past 20.
+Ask a boxing trainer when someone should start learning the techniques of The Sweet Science and he might point to Muhammad Ali, who first laced up the gloves when he was twelve, or Manny Pacquiao, who was sparring when he was fourteen.
+But Montreal’s Shakeel Phinn never thought seriously about pugilism until he was past the age of twenty.
 Through his teen years he played football and boxing was just something to help him stay in shape during the off-season.
 This is part of what makes Shakeel unique.
-He came to the fight game late, but since his pro career began just 18 months ago, he’s packed more unforgettable boxing experiences into that time than some fighters do over years of competition.
+He came to the fight game late, but since his pro career began some eighteen months ago, he’s packed more unforgettable boxing experiences into that time than some fighters do over years of competition.

-The turning point, the moment when the football player got serious about The Sweet Science, was when Shakeel, by his own admission, got his “butt kicked” in sparring one day.
-He decided he wouldn’t let that happen again, and so began the journey as he started training in earnest, striving to improve, learning the technique.
-One thing led to another and at 21, an age when some boxers would have several years of competition under their belt and be looking to turn pro, Phinn won his first amateur match.
+The turning point, the moment when the football player got serious about fisticuffs, was when Shakeel, by his own admission, got his “butt kicked” in sparring one day.
+He decided he wouldn’t let that happen again, and so began the journey as he started training in earnest, striving to improve, learning the finer points.
+One thing led to another and at twenty-one, an age when some boxers would have several years of competition under their belt and be looking to turn pro, Phinn won his first amateur match.
 And football was officially history.

 “I loved football, but you can’t beat the one-on-one competition of boxing,” says Shakeel.
 “It’s a feeling you get from no other sport.
 It’s challenging.
 It’s intense.
 And it’s addictive.”

 Years ago Shakeel’s father had also boxed and even put together a respectable string of amateur wins, though he never took it seriously as a vocation.
 But now that his own flesh and blood was throwing hands in earnest, he sought out a knowledgeable trainer, someone to guide and protect his son.
-He turned to Ian MacKillop, a seasoned pro with 40 bouts to his credit, who had competed for Canadian and intercontinental titles and battled Kermit Cintron and Daniel Geale, among others.
+He turned to Ian MacKillop, a seasoned pro with forty bouts to his credit, who had competed for Canadian and intercontinental titles, trained with Vernon Forrest and Freddie Roach, and battled Kermit Cintron, Shannon Taylor and Daniel Geale, among others.
 Ian had retired and begun work as a coach and he was impressed with what he saw from Shakeel.
 A short but busy amateur career followed before the decision was made to turn pro.

 “They changed the rules with the amateurs and got rid of headgear,” says Shak.
 “So I decided I might as well get paid for this then.
 Besides, Ian kept telling me my fighting style was better suited for the pros.”
 And there was also the fact he would soon be 24-years-old.